studkid/RoRR_Archipelago/README.md

 This is currently untested, however most item and survivor mods.
 Stage mods *probably* work fine with universal grouping mode, otherwise at best they'll just be ignored.

 # Archipelago YAML Settings
-Currently this implementation works off of the Risk of Rain 1 apworld you can download from it's [Github](https://github.com/studkid/RoR_Archipelago/releases).
+Currently this implementation works off of the Risk of Rain 1 apworld you can download from its [Github](https://github.com/studkid/RoR_Archipelago/releases).
 Traps are not currently implemented yet so it's recommended to turn them off.

 # How to connect to an Archipelago Server